Saturday, March 28, 2020

 Graphics & Sounds

-Visually, this is pretty lame by ST standards yet faithful to the barebone originals.
+Visually, this is pretty lame by ST standards yet faithful to the barebone originals on the 8-bits.
 The backdrops are rather basic but the sprites are detailed and can look pretty good.
 Personally, I prefer the visuals in other RPGs, of the time, but Apshai still has its own unique charms.
-Also, it's GEM-based, which I think is crude but it works great.
+Also, it's GEM-based, which I think is crude - yet it works well.

-Audio features a nice chiptune on the title screen but only spot effects in-game.
+Audio features a chiptune on the title screen but only spot effects during the game.
 However, I do love the little clipping that plays when a monster appears - scary stuff! lol.
-Overall, more than good enough for an RPG, I say!
+Overall, more than good enough for an RPG.
+So no complaints.
+If ever there was a game that proved fancy aesthetics aren't needed, this is it.
+In two words, authentically pleasing.

 Please remember what I said, graphics never make the game.
 Play this RPG!!